AdamSlack/dazn-coding-challenge/README.md

 This was developed with so many assumptions, all of which fall under the assumption that this will not be used in a production environment.
 A couple of deliberate ommissions were made when putting together this application, including mechanisms to authenticate users and queue/s for handling requests and responses.

+# Tests

+## unit/api tests

+Unit tests of the DB provider are implemented using `jest` with many dependencies that these modules have mocked.

+API tests for the subscription routes controller that are closer to being e2e regression tests are written using `supertest` and `jest`

+all tests can be run using `npm run test` from a command line in the root directory of `./streamer/`

+## Integration tests

+Integration tests of the API against a MongoDB service are to be run seperately to the unit/api tests and require the service to be running in conjunction with the MongoDB instance.
+These tests are implemented using `jest` and `request` libs

 # Scaleability